Archfx/rv32firmware/tutorial3/README.md

 ```

 Now let's connect the dots with SECTIONS part of the original linker file that we had.
 Note that picoRV reads by a 4-byte boundary.
-Therefore, we need to align all the sections to bad the remaining space until it completes the 4-byte boundary (`ALIGN(4)`).
+Therefore, we need to align all the sections to pad the remaining space until it completes the 4-byte boundary (`ALIGN(4)`).